Filing Season is Coming!

 2—If you or a spouse or dependent file returns using an Individual Taxpayer Identification Number, you may need to renew it by December 31, 2017 in order to avoid a refund delay and loss of certain tax benefits.
 If your ITIN hasn’t been used on a return in the last three years or the middle digits are 70, 71, 72, or 80, they expire this year and cannot be used on your 2017 return unless renewed.
 If you need to renew, be sure to fill out and submit a Form W-7.
 The form should be mailed, along with original or certified identification documents.
 It usually takes about seven weeks for the IRS to assign an ITIN so don’t wait!

 3—Once you have all of your documents and your return is prepared and ready to file, be sure to e-file and choose direct deposit for a faster refund.
 There are several ways to electronically file a return.
 Here are some options:

 If you are claiming the Earned Income Tax Credit or Additional Child Tax Credit, the IRS cannot by law send you refund before the middle of February.
 This is to make sure that the IRS has ample time to review information to ensure that the refund is valid before it is issued.
 This helps to prevent fraud.
 The IRS expects to begin issuing these refunds starting February 27, 2018 if you e-file and use direct deposit, and if your return is accurate.

-Don’t hesitate to reach out to me on Facebook or this website if you have questions or need more help.
+Don’t hesitate to reach out to me on my Facebook page or website if you have questions or need more help.
 Hopefully, these tips help your tax season to be as painless as possible.